Masked Gradient-Based Causal Structure Learning: Further Experiment Details and Results

-For this data model, there may exist very large variable values that would lead to numerical issues for the followed gradient-based structure learning methods including NOTEATS, GraN-DAG, and MaskedNN.
-We therefore limit the diameter of each underlying causal graph to $3$ and normalize each variable's values by dividing the total number of corresponding first- and second-order terms.
-The normalized data are then used as observed data in the experiment.
-The true causal structure is identifiable according to \citet{Peters2014causal}.
+For this data model, there may exist very large variable values that would lead to numerical issues for the followed gradient-based structure learning methods including NOTEATS, GraN-DAG, and MCSL-MLP.
+We therefore limit the diameter of each underlying causal graph to $3$ and normalize each variable's values (before incorporating the corresponding additive noises) by dividing the total number of corresponding first- and second-order terms.
+The normalized data are then used as the observed data in the experiment.

-{\bf NOTEARS-quad from \citet{Zhu2020causal}}\quad NOTEARS-quad utilizes the prior knowledge that each causal function is quadratic and uses a similar idea from GraN-DAG to construct an equivalent weighted adjacency matrix for NOTEARS.
-It was fully described in \citet{Zhu2020causal} and we provide its details here for completeness.
-Note that the following content is directly quoted from \citet[Appendix~E]{Zhu2020causal}, with very slight modifications.
-Note also that one needs extra effort to derive explicitly the equivalent adjacency matrix and further to implement the method based on this matrix.
-In contrast, our proposed method in Sec.~\ref{sec:mask} only requires replacing the feed-forward NNs with quadratic functions.